Create Your First Project

 St. Paul Island has been associated with Rudyard Kipling and Disney’s The Jungle Book since its original publication in 1893, as it is the setting of the only story from the book that is not in India.
 The story tells of an albino fur seal who, after witnessing Unangan seal hunters kill a group of seals, decides the practice is barbaric and must find a new home for his species.
 The story positions Unangan seal hunters as villains.

-Rather than just abandoning the story, we are retelling it from the perspective of local Unangan.
+Rather than just abandoning the story, we retold it from the perspective of local Unangan.
 Instead of the seal and Unangan hunter being enemies, this story will paint us as allies in the fight against destructive fishing practices that are destroying our homeland.
 With this project, we are publishing one of the world’s first big-kids’/young adult Unangan-themed novels (aimed for ages 8+).

 The first draft of the novel was completed in August and was workshopped with 4th and 5th grade students at the St. Paul Island School in October and November.